m15e/ruby-capstone-linter/README.md

 - Checks for newline and no leading or trailing spaces surrounding closing curly bracket.
 - Checks for newline after single line declaration.
 - Checks if single line declaration has only 1 declaration.
+- Checks for too many spaces at end or at start.

 ## Good vs. Bad Code Examples